mixcore/mix.core/src/instructions/developer-guide.md

 ## Request Structure Examples

 When requesting code, specify:
-- "Create a Razor Page for [specific function]"
+- "Create a Razor Page for [functionality]"
-- "Build an MCP tool for [specific CRUD operation]"
+- "Build an MCP tool for [CRUD operation]"
-- "Implement a service class for [specific functionality]"
+- "Implement a service class for [business logic]"
-- "Add validation for [specific model/scenario]"
+- "Add validation for [data model/scenario]"
-- "Create entity configuration for [specific entity]"
+- "Create entity configuration for [database entity]"

 ## Development Focus Areas